wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-network/virtual-network-create-udr-classic-ps.md

 [AZURE.INCLUDE [virtual-network-create-udr-intro-include.md](../includes/virtual-network-create-udr-intro-include.md)]

-[AZURE.INCLUDE [azure-arm-classic-important-include](../includes/azure-arm-classic-important-include.md)] This article covers the classic deployment model.
-You can also [ENTER ACTION FOR ARM HERE](/documentation/articles/armToken).

 [AZURE.INCLUDE [virtual-network-create-udr-scenario-include.md](../includes/virtual-network-create-udr-scenario-include.md)]

 The sample Azure PowerShell commands below expect a simple environment already created based on the scenario above.
-If you want to run the commands as they are displayed in this document, create the environment shown in [create a VNet (classic) using PowerShell](/documentation/articles/virtual-networks-create-vnet-classic-ps).
+If you want to run the commands as they are displayed in this document, create the environment shown in [create a VNet (classic) using PowerShell](/documentation/articles/virtual-networks-create-vnet-classic-netcfg-ps).

 [AZURE.INCLUDE [azure-ps-prerequisites-include.md](../includes/azure-ps-prerequisites-include.md)]